SOC 1 & SOC 2

 The general and most common term for reporting on third-party risks by service organizations to user organizations is Systems and Organization Control Report or SOC-report.
 This term is originated by the American Institute of Certified Public Accountants (AICPA) as a replacement for the SAS70 framework.

-In a SOC 1 audit control objectives, which are used to accurately represent internal control over financial reporting (ICOFR) are required to be included if the organization is subject to SEC filings in the US.
+In a SOC 1 audit control objectives, which are used to accurately represent internal control over financial reporting (ICOFR) are required to be included in the organization are subject to SEC filings in the US.